cfpb/design-system/docs/pages/data-visualization-1.md

   * Is a data visualization truly the best format for your information?
 Data visualizations can be powerful in showing aspects such as patterns and comparisons.
 But sometimes data visualization isn’t the best approach, and a well-crafted sentence or table may actually be more impactful in conveying a specific point.

   * Make sure you understand the data before deciding how to visualize it.
-For instance, bar graphs are good at showing comparisons whereas line graphs are good at showing a change over time.
+For instance, bar charts are good at showing comparisons whereas line charts are good at showing a change over time.

   * Consider your audience, their familiarity with data visualization, and how much information they need.